 Border color

 The background color of the border, using the hexadecimal notation with the leading #-sign.
-You can enter the value manually or use the
+You can enter the value manually or use the color picker.

 Default value is #FFFFFF, which is plain white.